Deep Dive

 Overview:

-The Graph’s integration with Chainlink’s CCIP (Chainlink) enables GRT transfers across Solana, Arbitrum, and Base.
-This unlocks cross-chain staking, query fee payments, and collaboration with Solana’s developer ecosystem.
+The Graph’s integration with Chainlink’s Cross-Chain Interoperability Protocol (CCIP) allows GRT to be bridged across Solana, Arbitrum, and Base.
+This unlocks cross-chain staking, delegation, and query fee payments, targeting Solana’s developer base.
+The feature’s rollout depends on successful bridge deployment (The Graph).

 What this means: